District 3 matters

 The Problem

 Nearly 400 vacant commercial properties sit empty across Long Beach.
-The city’s response to the vacancy crisis was a $25,000 pilot for artistic window wraps on empty storefronts.
-The Long Beach Restaurant Association president called this “the most trying time financially” for restaurant owners.
+The city's response was a $25,000 pilot for artistic window wraps, later folded into the broader Vacancy to Vibrancy Storefront Program — still nowhere near the scale of the problem.
+Suburban mall vacancy is over 50% in Long Beach, vs. 8% in LA.
+The Long Beach Restaurant Association president called this "the most trying time financially" for restaurant owners.

 Beachwood Brewing closed its flagship Downtown location citing homelessness, crime, and construction impacts.
 A vintage store prospect canceled a Pine Avenue tour after seeing conditions and went to Orange County instead.
 Belmont Shore lost legacy businesses including Jones Bicycles (108 years) and Haskell’s Prospector (60 years).
 The City Council only passed its Small Business Rebound initiative in February 2025.